Gabby is a Registered Nurse who has recently joined our clinic, working as the Multiple Sclerosis (MS) Support Nurse.

 Any person with Multiple Sclerosis in the Central West can access this service, which is free to patients and their families and carers.

-To make an appointment, or for further information including patient suitability for advanced treatments, please consult your Neurologist or Karim.
+To make an appointment, or for further information including patient suitability for advanced treatments, please consult your Neurologist or Gabby.

 Newly diagnosed patients naturally have many questions about Multiple Sclerosis.
 Providing support to patients and their families at this time is very important.